rotimiAbiola/SubStream/README.md

 ## Client Side Handling
-On the `cli.sh` file remap <your-client-ip> to your actual ip or domain name send the file to your clients.
+On the `cli.sh` file remap <your-client-ip> to your actual ip or domain name and send the file to your clients.

 ```
 chmod +x cli.sh